music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 special prominence.
 MEI accommodates this approach by providing responsibility-role elements.
 For example:

-{% include plainExample.html example="examples/header/header-sample022.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample022.xml" valid="true" %}
 Secondary intellectual responsibility in this case is encoded using {% include link elem="respStmt" %}.
 The {% include link elem="respStmt" %} element has two subcomponents: a {% include link elem="name" %} element identifying a responsible individual or organization, and a
 {% include link elem="resp" %} element indicating the nature of the responsibility.
 All names should be stated in the form in which the persons or bodies wish to be publicly cited.